bohanzhu/test_doc/README.md

 vagrant ssh
 ```

-Now let's do the the caption inference. the project directory is also the shared folder with the Virutalbox and that means you could edit the file either inside the VM or locally.
-In VM, the path the project is under /vagrant/.
+Now let's do the the caption inference.

+the project directory is also the shared folder with the Virutalbox and that means you could edit the file either inside the VM or locally.
+In VM, the path the project is under <i>/vagrant/</i>.

 For example: in vagrant box,
-Open /vagrant/inference/caption/caption_inference_test.py (it is shared folder)and configure the following fields:
+Open <i>/vagrant/inference/caption/caption_inference_test.py</i> and configure the following fields:

 * 1. CHECKPOINT_PATH.
 Path to the directory containing the checkpoint file (pre-trained model)
 * 2. VOCAB_FILE.
 Vocabulary Dictionary file
 * 3. IMAGE_FILE.
 Path to the JPEG image file to generate caption

-You could also open the file under the project_directory/inference/caption/caption_inference_test.py
+You could also open the file under the <i> project_directory/inference/caption/caption_inference_test.py </i>

 Here's an example of configuration under linux OS (vagrant).
 ```